cfengine/documentation/reference/promise-types/commands.markdown

 ```

-`chdir`
+#### chdir

+**Description**: Run the command with a working directory.

+This attribute has the effect of placing the running command into a
+current working directory equal to the parameter given; in other words,
+it works like the cd shell command.

 **Type**: string

 **Allowed input range**: `"?(/.*)`

-This command has the effect of placing the running command into a
-current working directory equal to the parameter given; in other words,
-it works like the cd shell command.

 **Example**: